Louisville vs. Texas College Basketball Predictions & Picks - November 19

 Louisville vs. Texas Predictions & Picks: Spread, Total - November 19

-Sunday's game at Madison Square Garden has the Texas Longhorns (3-0) going head to head against the Louisville Cardinals (2-1) at 3:30 PM ET (on November 19).
-Our computer prediction projects a lopsided 83-62 win, heavily favoring Texas.
+Sunday's contest at Madison Square Garden has the Texas Longhorns (3-0) squaring off against the Louisville Cardinals (2-1) at 3:30 PM ET (on November 19).
+Our computer prediction projects a lopsided 84-62 victory, heavily favoring Texas.

 There is no line set for the game.